- Step One: Ownerless Formation

-Almost every industry now is utilizing blockchain technology to improve their processes and become more efficient.
+Almost every industry now is utilizing blockchain technology to improve its processes and become more efficient.
 However, there’s still one bottleneck that every employee, middle manager, and executive deals with on a daily basis: sweet, sweet bureaucracy.
 How effective can a business really be if most decisions need four levels of approval before you can take action?

 Ownerless businesses may seem like a bad storyline from a Sci-Fi movie, but we’re actually closer to this reality than it seems.
 Let’s build a business from the ground up and see exactly how we get there.